 “Our design springs from the idea of Scandinavian well-being and welfare, and today we’re exporting our expertise in integrated bridge design for people to other parts of the world."

-– Steen Savery Trojaborg, Partner and Architect MAA
+– Steen Savery Trojaborg, Architect MAA

 We have helped Køge Municipality realise their vision for Køge North to promote industry and green mobility.
 In Copenhagen, the Bicycle Snake is a concrete example how Dissing+Weitling contributes to site-specific urban development.
 In addition to resolving practical urban challenges, such as when dense traffic meets vulnerable cyclists and pedestrians, the bridge also stimulates activity and life in the urban space.